rianvdm/pm-resources/processes/nownextlater.md

 - Using a Now/Next/Later approach helps delivery teams know what is most important to work on, and what is coming down the road.
     - **"Now" means _Now_**—it is literally the work that is in flight.
 This work should be limited to 1-2 projects per team to ensure effective delivery.
         - Changes to "Now" should only happen in the rarest of occasions so as not to interrupt work in flight.
     - **"Next" means anything from 2-8 weeks from now.** This is work that is planned and ready to go as soon as a team becomes available.
 It has been spec'd and scoped, and everyone agrees it's the next important thing.
-At Jeli we limit not only _Work In Progress_ (Now), but also _Work in Next_, so that there are not too many priorities vying for attention.
+We should limit not only _Work In Progress_ (Now), but also _Work in Next_, so that there are not too many priorities vying for attention.
         - Changes to "Next" should happen infrequently since the work is planned and the team will be ready to go at any moment.
     - **"Later" means anything from 2-6 months from now.** This is work we believe is important to be prioritized, but it hasn't been fully spec'd and scoped yet.
         - Changes to "Later" can--and often does--happen whenever new data becomes available that makes us shift priorities.
 This is expected and encouraged, until the project moves to "Next" where it gets locked in and fully spec'd.